imBLISP/notes/CS50/WEEK 2/10-Selection Sort.md

 #### Pseudocode:

-- Repeat until no unsorted elements remaina:
+- Repeat until no unsorted elements remains:
     - Search the unsorted part  of the data to find the smallest value.
     - swap the smallest found value with the first element of the unsorted part.